earlgreytech/neutron-spec/neutron-architecture.md

 * Result, u32 -- The result code.
 In Rust implementations, errors are handled so that it appears to give 2 outputs, one with a non-error result and one with an error result
 * Non-recoverable, bool -- If this is set, then an error has occurred which means that the entire smart contract execution (including any further up contexts) must immediately terminate, reverting all state.
 This can happen as a result of reading out of state rent, or encountering an "impossible" error within some Neutron Infrastructure.

-From this, the interface would appear quite limited, however, additional arguments, results, and data can be passed using the ComStack, which are shared between both the caller and callee.
+From this, the interface would appear quite limited, however, additional arguments, results, and data can be passed using the CoStack, which are shared between both the caller and callee.

 There is a standard for ElementIDs and FunctionIDs.
 Specifically, if the top bit is set on either an ElementID or FunctionID (ie, greater than 0x8000_0000) then the Element or Function is considered to be a non-standard one.
 This would mean that these elements/functions are not expected to be shared or implemented in any other blockchain.
 In addition the FunctionID of 0 is reserved.
 This is used to test if a particular ElementID is available.
 The element should return a result of 0 or greater if it exists.
 It should otherwise return an element does not exist error code.